-Students and applicants who wish to take advantage of situations covered by this policy are responsible for:
+Students/PGRs (and applicants) who wish to take advantage of situations covered by this policy are responsible for.

-- Disclosing their situation to a trusted member of staff within their School or Faculty, including giving an indication of the anticipated impact on their studies - Ensuring the safe supervision of any child they may bring onto campus
+- Disclosing their situation to a trusted member of staff within their School or Faculty, including giving an indication of the anticipated impact on their studies; - Ensuring the safe supervision of any child they may bring onto campus.

-Students and applicants covered by this policy are advised to:
+Students/PGRs and applicants covered by this policy are advised to:

-- Read the policy in order to understand the University's approach to supporting students with dependents - Ensure that they have a clear idea of what will be expected of them on their course of study in order to understand the potential impact of any absences resulting from their caring responsibilities
+- Read the policy in order to understand the University's approach to supporting students/PGRs with dependants; - Ensure that they have a clear idea of what will be expected of them on their course of study in order to understand the potential impact of any absences resulting from their caring responsibilities.

-3. Does a student need to notify his/her School/Faculty 1 of caring responsibilities?
+3. Does a student/PGR need to notify their School/Faculty1 of caring responsibilities?

-Students are not under any obligation to inform their School/Faculty if they have responsibility for one or more children or dependent adults whilst they are a student here.
-However, it is important to note that a School/Faculty will not be able to take a flexible approach to his/her programme of study, or provide specific support to the student, unless it knows about the situation.
+Students/PGRs are not under any obligation to inform their School/Faculty if they have responsibility for one or more children or dependent adults whilst they are a student/PGR here.
+However, it is important to note that a School/Faculty will not be able to take a flexible approach to their programme of study, or provide specific support to the student/PGR, unless it knows about the situation.

-A student may be required to provide evidence of his/her status as a carer.
+A student/PGR may be required to provide evidence of their status as a carer.
 Recognising that caring responsibilities vary in nature, evidence may take a number of different forms e.g.

-- Self certification regarding the nature of the caring duties and how this may affect their studies, including how long they anticipate this will last; - A GP letter confirming that they are responsible for the care of a dependant; - A local authority carer's assessment - Any other reasonable evidence
+- Self-certification regarding the nature of the caring duties and how this may affect their studies, including how long they anticipate this will last; - A GP letter confirming that they are responsible for the care of a dependant; - A local authority carer's assessment; - Any other reasonable evidence.

-Whilst making a decision on whether or not to inform their School/Faculty, students are encouraged to consider the following:
+Whilst making a decision on whether or not to inform their School/Faculty, students/PGRs are encouraged to consider the following:

-- If a student's absence (for example, to make alternative care arrangements or accompany the dependant to medical appointments) impacts significantly on the student's studies, the School/Faculty will only be able to take proper account of the reasons for absence if they are notified of these. - In some cases, a student's absence from University might be something that needs to be discussed with other organisations.
-For example, if a postgraduate research student is in receipt of a University or Departmental Scholarship or funding from a Research Council or other external body, s/he should refer to the terms and conditions relating to his/her award.
-The student will generally be required to notify his/her supervisor - Sometimes, the absence of a student from University can adversely affect the work of other students s/he is working alongside (for example, on a group project or in a research team), which might make it more important to notify the School/Faculty, so that plans can be made to deal with any such issues arising from the absence
+- If a student/PGR's absence (for example, to make alternative care arrangements or accompany the dependant to medical appointments) impacts significantly on the student/PGR's studies, the School/Faculty will only be able to take proper account of the reasons for absence if they are notified of these; - In some cases, a student/PGR's absence from University might be something that needs to be discussed with other organisations.
+For example, if a PGR is in receipt of a University or Departmental Scholarship or funding from a Research Council or other external body, they should refer to the terms and conditions relating to their award.
+The student/PGR will generally be required to notify their supervisor; - Sometimes, the absence of a student/PGR from University can adversely affect the work of other students/PGRs they are working alongside (for example, on a group project or in a research team), which might make it more important to notify the School/Faculty, so that plans can be made to deal with any such issues arising from the absence.